 - the provision of medical care and facilities in such manner as the Trustees shall from time to time in their absolute discretion think fit;

-- the research into the care of the elderly and the publication of the useful results thereof;
+- the research into the care of older people and the publication of the useful results thereof;

-- the provision of accommodation and care for the elderly.
+- the provision of accommodation and care for older people.

-Within these objects, the Dunhill Medical Trust makes grants to both academic and clinically-based researchers and to smaller charities and community-based organisations providing accommodation or care or services to older people.
+Within these objects, the Dunhill Medical Trust makes grants to both academic and clinically-based researchers and to support smaller charities and community-based organisations in projects that provide accommodation or care or services to older people.

-Herbert was the brother of Alfred Dunhill of the eponymous business, which Alfred developed after he inherited his father’s saddlery business in 1893.
-The business developed into a successful luxury goods brand, responding first to the growing demand for automobiles at this time with car horns and lamps, leather overcoats, goggles, picnic sets and timepieces and by the late 1970s, was offering a range of 3,500 luxury products.
+* Having its origins in the saddlery business, Alfred Dunhill developed into a successful luxury goods brand, responding first to the growing demand for automobiles at this time with car horns and lamps, leather overcoats, goggles, picnic sets, pipes, tobacco, lighters and timepieces and by the late 1970s, was offering a range of 3,500 luxury products.

 What we do